Antirrhinum majus

-Antirrhinum majus, the common snapdragon (often - especially in horticulture - simply "snapdragon"), is a species of flowering plant belonging to the genus Antirrhinum.
+Antirrhinum majus, the common snapdragon (often – especially in horticulture – simply "snapdragon"), is a species of flowering plant belonging to the genus Antirrhinum.
 The plant was placed in the family Plantaginaceae following a revision of its prior classical family, Scrophulariaceae.

 The common name "snapdragon", originates from the flowers' reaction to having their throats squeezed, which causes the "mouth" of the flower to snap open like a dragon's mouth.
 It is widely used as an ornamental plant in borders and as a cut flower.
 It is perennial but usually cultivated as an annual plant.
 The species has been in culture since the 15th century.

 Description

 It is an herbaceous perennial plant, growing to 0.5–1 m tall, rarely up to 2 m.
-The leaves are spirally arranged, broadly lanceolate, 1–7 cm long and 2-2.5 cm broad.
+The leaves are spirally arranged, broadly lanceolate, 1–7 cm long and 2–2.5 cm broad.
 The upper glandular stalk is stalk-round, sometimes woody to the middle.
 The opposite leaves are simple, elliptic or ovate to broad-lanceolate, sometimes linear and usually bleak.
 Leaflets are missing.

 The flowers are produced on a tall spike, each flower is 3.5-4.5 cm long, zygomorphic, with two 'lips' closing the corolla tube lobed divided into three parts and is purple red, almost 5 cm long.
 Wild plants have pink to purple flowers, often with yellow lips.
 Most 8 to 30 short stalked flowers are in an inflorescence together; the inflorescence axis is glandular hairy.
 The crown is 25 to 45 (rarely to 70) millimeters long and in different colors (red, pink, orange, yellow, white).
 The "maw" of the crown is closed by protuberance of the lower lip, one speaks here of "masked", and everted baggy at the bottom.
 There is a circle with four stamens.
 The plants are pollinated by bumblebees, who are strong enough to gently and briefly open male flowers to enter and exit them without difficulty, collecting pollen in the process.
-A snapdragon's calyx is up to 8 mm long, with sepals of equal length, oblong to broad.
+A snapdragon's calyx is up to 8 mm long, with sepals of equal length, oblong to space.

-The ovary is supreme.
-The fruit Is an ovoid capsule 10–14 mm diameter shaped like a skull, containing numerous small seeds.
+The ovary is hypogynous, or superior.
+The fruit is an ovoid capsule 10–14 mm diameter shaped like a skull, containing numerous small seeds.

+Distribution and habitat

+Its native range extends from south-central France and the eastern Pyrenees to north-eastern Spain and the Balearic Islands.
+They often grow in crevices and walls.
+The species is now found, cultivated or naturalized, on every continent except Antarctica.